The questions most frequently asked about a visit to The Snow Centre, Hemel Hempstead.

 Yes!
-We have a number of snow cannons that are used to make the snow overnight.
+We differ from a Dry Ski Slope as we have a number of snow cannons that are used to make the snow overnight.
 Our technical team make sure that the air temperature on the slope is always below zero to keep the snow in the best possible condition for your sessions.
 Find out more about how we make snow and the weather forecast here.

 Is there an entry fee?

 There is no entry fee to enter the building.
 You can watch friends and family from the warmth of The Lodge Bar and Kitchen.
-All Lesson prices include your Lift Pass.
+All Lesson prices include your slope pass.

 How old do you have to be to come to The Snow Centre?

 We want to get kids interested in snowsports as soon as is safely possible.
 We offer Private Ski and Snowboard Lessons to children aged 3 years and upwards.
 For the youngest children, we recommend a maximum of 30 minutes of 1:1 tuition to keep their attention before they get too tired.
 We also offer Group Lessons for 4 years and upwards for skiing, and 7 years and upwards for snowboarding.